v1s1t0r1sh3r3/airgeddon_deb_packages/README.md

 __Missing packages for archs__

- - i386 <- Missing some packages: _hostapd, lighttpd, python-twisted-bin_ and _rfkill_
+ - i386 <- Package collection is complete at this moment.

  - amd64 <- Package collection is complete at this moment.